Inductive inference of gradient-boosted decision trees on graphs for insurance fraud detection: Experimental Setup

 \subsection{Healthcare Provider}

 We also test G-GBM on an open-source dataset to enhance reproducibility of our results.
-It contains possible health care provider fraud cases and is available on kaggle\footnote{\url{https://www.kaggle.com/datasets/rohitrox/healthcare-provider-fraud-detection-analysis}}.
+It contains possible healthcare provider fraud cases and is available on kaggle\footnote{\url{https://www.kaggle.com/datasets/rohitrox/healthcare-provider-fraud-detection-analysis}}.
 This dataset, unfortunately, does not contain ground truth labels of the test set, nor does it contain any time information on the label assignment.
-For the train-test split, we did a clustering of the nodes using the Louvain methods.
-These clusters are used for the definition of the split.
-Using these clusters, we try to avoid data leakage by limiting the metapaths, and hence the feature vectors to stay within the train/test graph.
+For the train-test split, we cluster the nodes using the Louvain method and assign entire clusters to either the training or test graph.
+This limits information leakage by ensuring that metapaths, and therefore the resulting feature vectors, remain within the corresponding train or test graph.

 Table~\ref{tab:hcp_G} shows the resulting graph characteristics.
 Table~\ref{table:labels_hcp} shows the label distribution, indicating a strong class imbalance.
 As said before, only providers are labelled.